cryptobiu/MATRIX/README.md

 - set the correct location and name of your AWS key `env.key_filename = ['YOUR KEY HERE']`

 #### Azure Deployment

+To set your credentials at Azure run `az login` and follow the instructions.

 ### Execution